Ziccum in brief

 - Subunit vaccine (adjuvanted) platform

-With a licensing business model, estimates of the market size considering a 1% royalty on entire vaccine sales can be made.
-Based on this, the total drying technology licensing market size may be predicted to 650 to 770 Million EUR per year in the near future.
+The corresponding annual market value for our three focus vaccine platforms are 40-50 billion USD for the years 2024-28.
+With a licensing business model, estimates of the addressable market size for our three focus vaccine platforms, considering a 1% royalty on entire vaccine sales can be made.
+Based on this, the total drying technology licensing market size may be predicted to 400 – 500 mUSD*.